 (holds the stone closer to the light)

-How much am I actually worth?
-Exactly how much of that paper do I deserve?
-If someone up there could just reach down and bestow a price tag on us in the form of heavenly validation, that would be great.
-Unfortunately, that’s never going to happen.
-No one is ever going to validate you.
 Even if they do, that’s their subjective opinion.
-People can talk all they want but the only person who can decide how much value you bring to the table is you.
-So instead to devoting so much time looking down on yourself and flip-flopping about your prices, how about you work out the shillings and cents of your equation?
-It is a beast that must be tackled, and sooner rather than later.
-The sooner you can figure out the price tag, and set it down in stone tablets Moses-style, the better off your business will be.
-So it has been written, so it must be paid.
+The only person who can decide how much value you bring to the table is you.
+So instead of looking down on yourself, how about you work out the shillings and cents of your equation?
+It is a beast that must be tackled, sooner rather than later.
+The sooner you can figure out your price tag and set it down in stone tablets Moses-style, the better off your business will be.

 Step One: Figure Out Your Value.